unrealtrckz/Public-SRP-Project-Playtests/README.md

 - "Shift" (Keyboard) or Button East (Gamepad) to Dash
 - "X" (Keyboard) or Button North (Gamepad) to Disable Mouse
 - "V" (Keyboard) or Button West (Gamepad) to Toggle the FPS from Uncapped to 60 FPS to 30 FPS
+- "Escape" (Keyboard) or D-Pad West (Gamepad) to open Pause Menu and return to Main Menu

 Copyright © 2025 UnrealTrckz.
 All Rights Reserved.